scalalandio/chimney/docs/docs/cookbook.md

     from some config or context and for better debugging experience (e.g. using fail fast for normal operations, but letting us change a switch in the deployed app without recompiling and redeploying everything to test just one call).

+What does it means for us?

 !!! warning

-    It means that `PartialTransformer` (which internally combines results from several smaller partial transformations) has to have both semantics implemented internally and switch between them with a flag.
+    It means that every `PartialTransformer` which internally combines results from several smaller partial transformations has to have both semantics implemented internally and switch between them with a flag.
 If we combine `PartialTransformer`s or `partial.Results` using Cats' type classes and extension methods, the type class instance
     can:

      - pass the `failFast: Boolean` flag on
-     - if it combines several results, use the flag to decide on semantics
+     - use the flag to decide on semantics when combinding several smaller `partial.Result`s
      - however, some operations like `mapN` use `flatMap` under the hood, so while the flag is propagated, some results can still be discarded, and e.g. `parMapN` would have to be used NOT to use parallel semantics but to NOT disable parallel semantics for some transformations when we would pass `failFast = false` later on